Takelot II: Theban Uprising and Conflict

 In Year 11 of Takelot II, an insurrection began under Pedubast I whose followers challenged this king's authority at Thebes.
 Takelot reacted by dispatching his son, Osorkon B, to sail southwards to Thebes and quell the uprising.
 Osorkon B succeeded in retaining control of the city and then proclaimed himself as the new High Priest of Amun.
 Some of the rebels' bodies were deliberately burned by Osorkon to permanently deny their souls any hope of an afterlife.
 However, just four years later, in year 15 of Takelot II, a second major revolt broke out and this time Osorkon B's forces were expelled from Thebes by Pedubast I. This caused a prolonged period of turmoil and instability in Upper Egypt as a prolonged struggle broke out between the competing factions of Takelot II/Osorkon B and Pedubast I/Shoshenq VI for control of Thebes.
 This conflict would last for 27 long years – from Year 15 to Year 25 of Takelot II and then from Year 22 to Year 39 of Shoshenq III when Osorkon B finally defeated his enemies and conquered this great city.
 Osorkon B proclaimed himself as king Osorkon III sometime after his victory.

 On other matters, the Chronicle of Prince Osorkon B, which is carved on the Bubastis Portal at Karnak, records Osorkon's activities between regnal years 11 and 24 of his father and then from regnal years 22 through 29 of Shoshenq III.
 However, Takelot II's brief 25th year is attested by a donation stela made by his son in his position as High Priest at Thebes shortly before Takelot died; it granted 35 aurourae of land to Takelot II's daughter, Karomama E. Papyrus Berlin 3048 has also now been conclusively dated to Takelot II's (and not Takelot III's) reign due to the attestation of a certain Harsiese—designated the fourth prophet of Amun—in this document who is known to have served in office during king Takelot II's reign.
 This papyrus contains several year dates including a year 13, year 14, year 16, year 23 and even a year 26—although a Year 26 date for Takelot II is unknown for this ruler and could pertain to another pharaoh instead.
 As of 2008, no tomb or final resting place has been found for this king.
+Takelot II was not succeeded by his eldest son, the High Priest Osorkon B, but by possibly another son, Iuput I. Passing into the allegiance of Shoshenq III, Osorkon B reappeared as high priest at Thebes on several more occasions until Year 39 of Shoshenq III, before finally assuming the kingship as Osorkon III.